allanlasser/poe/README.md

 2. Run `docker-compose up` inside this directory.
 (Optional: include the `-d` flag to suppress output.)
 3. Visit `localhost:3030` from your favorite browser.

+### Start in background

+1. After installing docker, run `docker-compose start` in this directory.
+This will turn all the services on and then cancel.
+Since the services are running in their containers, it will be like they are all running in the background.
+(Use `docker-compose stop` when you don't need them running anymore.)

+### Start and stop individual services

+Each service can be run independently by using its name as an argument to a command.
+The available services are:
+* `feathers`
+* `webpack`
+* `postgres`
+* `redis`

+e.g. `docker-compose start postgres`

 ## Develop

 The Docker setup provides very helpful shortcuts and configuration when running the server.